Esri/pyprt-examples/README.md

 ## Requirements

-* Windows 10/11 64bit or Linux 64bit (RHEL 8/9 and compatible distributions)
+* Windows 10/11 64bit or Linux 64bit (RHEL 8/9 and compatible distributions).
 * Python 3.10 64bit or later.
-Please note, we currently provide PyPRT builds for Python 3.10, 3.11, 3.12 and 3.13.
+* We provide PyPRT packages ([PyPI](https://pypi.org/project/pyprt/), [Conda](https://anaconda.org/channels/Esri/packages/pyprt/overview)) for Python 3.10, 3.11, 3.12 and 3.13.
 For other Python versions, please [build](https://github.com/Esri/pyprt) PyPRT yourself.
-  * Please note: the examples using `arcgis` are only supported for Python 3.11+.
 * Required Python packages: see `envs` directory

+_Note: Examples requring the `arcgis` (and `arcgis-mapping`) package are only supported for Python 3.11 and later._

 ## Running the examples